 In a plagiocephaly evaluation, the clinician, usually an orthotist, should take a detailed history from birth to the time that you come to see them.
-They should ask about the type of birth, the position of the baby and when you first noticed the flattening, and then evaluate your baby’s development to date.
+They should ask about the type of birth, the position of the baby, and when you first noticed the flattening, and then evaluate your baby’s development to date.
 They should measure the head circumference and take two sets of measurements – width and length, and across the ‘corners’ – to allow them to assess the severity of the condition.

-Having gathered all the necessary information, your Orthotist should explain the treatment options.
+Having gathered all of the necessary information, your Orthotist should explain the treatment options.
 At Technology in Motion, we don’t recommend treatment for normal or mild head shapes as they are within the least severe 95% of the population.
-If your baby is less than four months old you should be advised to continue repositioning to see if this will help to improve the head shape and reduce any asymmetry or excess width / length.
+If your baby is less than four months old you should be advised to continue repositioning to see if this will help to improve the head shape and reduce any asymmetry or excess width/length.
 Repositioning involves encouraging your baby to vary the position of the head while playing, feeding and sleeping – you might well have already heard about tummy time, for example.
 Please note that your baby must always be placed on the back to sleep to lower the risk of Sudden Infant Death Syndrome (SIDS).

-UK NHS advice is that repositioning always works, and to some extent this is true especially for mild head deformities.
-However, moderate and severe cases will always retain some deformity even with repositioning unless you take other measures to improve it.
+UK NHS advice is that repositioning always works, and to some extent this is true, especially for mild head deformities.
+However, moderate and severe cases will always retain some deformity even with repositioning, unless you take other measures to improve it.
 We have seen many severe and advanced cases of deformational plagiocephaly in older infants where the asymmetry is still very noticeable, even when advice regarding repositioning has been followed to the letter.
 If this is the case and/or your baby is over four months old, repositioning is unlikely to be fully effective.
 Once babies reach this age they start to move more independently, making it almost impossible to encourage them to sit or lie in a certain way.

-Sometimes at an assessment a scan is taken to bring up a 3D image of the head shape.
+Sometimes a scan is taken at an assessment, to bring up a 3D image of the head shape.
 Don’t worry – this is a safe, quick and pain-free process and Technology in Motion only uses photographic scanning methods with no lasers.
 If the asymmetry is moderate or severe, i.e. in the top 5% most severe of the infant population, and your baby is too old to benefit from repositioning, your Orthotist will suggest using a TiMband flat head helmet.

 These gently correct the position and shape of the bones in the skull as the head grows, and cause absolutely no pain or discomfort.
-They been shown to improve the overall symmetry and proportions of babies’ head shapes, restoring them to what is accepted within our society as the norm.
+They have been shown to improve the overall symmetry and proportions of babies’ head shapes, restoring them to what is accepted within our society as the norm.

-Depending on the starting age (4 to 14 months), treatment takes three to six months and is most effective when carried out on babies aged between four and seven months.
+Depending on the starting age (4 to 14 months), treatment usually takes three to six months and is most effective when carried out on babies aged between four and seven months.
 Improvement can still be seen even when treatment is started as late as at fourteen months.
 Unfortunately, starting treatment after this time renders it minimally effective as the majority of growth has already been achieved and there is little left to help bring about correction.
 If your baby is older and you are uncertain whether this kind of treatment is for you, please talk to your Orthotist.